bansallawyers12/outlook-web/README.md

 - "Database file does not exist" with SQLite: ensure `database/database.sqlite` exists and `.env` `DB_DATABASE` points to its absolute path on Windows, e.g. `C:\\xampp\\htdocs\\outlook-web\\database\\database.sqlite`.
 - 404 on assets/images: run `php artisan storage:link` and ensure you built assets with `npm run dev` (dev) or `npm run build` (prod).
-- Email sync/send issues: check `storage/logs/laravel.log`.
-Use `python test_network.py imap.zoho.com 993` to validate connectivity.
+- Email sync/send issues: check `storage/logs/laravel.log` and re-run the Brevo connection/auth tests from the Accounts UI.
-- OAuth redirect mismatch: verify `APP_URL` and `ZOHO_REDIRECT_URI` match your configured callback in the provider.
+- Verify that Brevo's inbound parse URL points to `https://<your-host>/api/brevo/inbound` and that `BREVO_INBOUND_SECRET` matches the value configured in Brevo.

 ## Security

-- Keep OAuth secrets in `.env` and never commit them.
+- Store Brevo SMTP keys and inbound secrets in `.env` and never commit them.
-- Rotate tokens and passwords regularly; prefer OAuth over password auth when possible.
+- Rotate SMTP keys regularly; remove unused webhook secrets.
 - Limit access via Laravel policies; ensure accounts are only visible to their owners.

 ## Backup & Data